Buying vs. Renting a Trailer

 • Hitch compatibility: Different trailers have different hitches, and you need to make sure your vehicle can connect to the trailer.

 These are the main decisions to get out of the way before weighing the benefits of buying or leasing a trailer.
 Depending on your trailer type and size, this can be a big investment.
-You now need to have a realistic assessment of your budget and see how it applies to ownership benefits, or if you might be better off to rent your trailer short-term.
+You now need to have a realistic assessment of your budget and see how it applies to ownership benefits, or if you might be better off renting your trailer short-term.

 Types of Trailers